florianprs/Stream_RPI_Youtube/README.md

 ```

 The script completes in approximately 1 hour on a Raspberry Pi 3.
-So, don't hesitate to make a break and why not watch an episode on Netflix ! ;-)
+So, don't hesitate to make a break and why not watch an episode on Netflix! ;-)

 ### 5. Set the parameter of the stream

-After it is finished, you can know make a test to see if the ffmpeg is correcty installed.
+After it is finished, you can now make a test to see if the ffmpeg is correctly installed.

 ```
 ffmpeg